First published: 11.03.2025

 Understanding your emission profile

-This process summary depicts an overview of the most significant emission factors that take place throughout your lifecycle activity.
-By viewing these intensities alongside each other, you can gauge their relative importance with respect to positive and negative extremes.
-Each process item listed on the horizontal axis will be described further in the Scope Allocation Analysis where readers can dive into the details behind each of the data points.
-While this model represents the complete overview, we make sure that each factor is supported by a sound methodology.
+This process summary depicts an overview of the most significant impact factors across your lifecycle activity.
+The default view shows Climate Change in CO₂e, while other impact categories may be selected where available.
+By viewing these intensities alongside each other, you can gauge their relative importance across positive and negative extremes.
+Recurring items repeat with each unit, cycle, or use phase, while one-off items reflect setup, equipment, or infrastructure impacts allocated over a relevant lifetime or production volume.
+Each process item listed on the horizontal axis is described further in the Scope Allocation Analysis, where readers can explore the details behind each data point.

 Building your impact foundation

-Some process items may remain blank because the ClimatePoint team has considered them to be out of project scope, insignificant, or without enough information to analyse.
-These gaps should eventually be completed as you aim for your emission profile to approach higher levels of accuracy.
-Because of this presentation, you can understand which additional data is necessary to complete your entire impact profile and accommodate the dynamic growth and scalability of your company.
+Some process items may remain blank because the ClimatePoint team has considered them out of project scope, insignificant, or without enough information to analyse.
+These gaps can be completed over time as your impact profile reaches higher levels of accuracy.
+This structure helps show which additional data is needed to complete the full model, improve confidence, and support the dynamic growth and scalability of your company.
+As new information becomes available, recurring and one-off assumptions can be refined, and alternative impact factors can be reviewed beyond the default Climate Change view.
 ClimatePoint is here to help you navigate this pathway and optimize your impact strategy.

 Benchmark: Gold-based watch